lgreco/cdp/docs/source/COMP170/notes/courseRecap.rst

      System.out.print(i+", ")
    System.out.print(finish-1);

-In the modified code above the loop terminating condition was revised from ``i < finish`` to ``i < finish-1``.
+In the modified code above, the loop terminating condition was revised from ``i < finish`` to ``i < finish-1``.
 And a print statement was added outside the loop to print the last number (``finish-1``), without a comma after it.
 The same result can be obtained by adjusting the beginning of the loop:

 .. code-block:: java